TheGraphAcademy/Graph-Academy-Hub/README.md

 ## Guidelines for contributors
 To help you get started and to keep the content within this documentation uniform, we have created a [template](https://github.com/TheGraphAcademy/Graphlets-Hub/blob/main/template.md "template") you can use when adding your own pages to the repo.

-## Contribution Guidelines

-In the interest of keeping the content on EthHub looking uniform, we have set up a template that you can use when adding your own pages to the github repo.
-You can find the template [here](https://github.com/ethhub-io/ethhub/tree/138f04335ad4a090d8eb370a9af90ee82fccf1a6/template.md).

 To keep the community safe and secure, every contributor upholds the following guidelines:

 * Include links to supporting sources/documentation and additional resources